coffeacloudberry/integral-drive/README.md

 ## Install

 This tool has no dependencies except GLIBC 2.31+ that should already be in your system.

+Once installed you can get help with `integral-drive --help` or `man integral-drive` for a more detailed and completely offline documentation generated from [integral-drive.1.md](integral-drive.1.md).

 ### Fedora 64-bit (x86_64)